skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Once rested, they take an inventory of the items recovered.
 Several Alidian rank insignia are on the table in the main hall, stripped of their silver and gold trim.
-The silver & gold are in a separate pile, along with bits removed from jewelery and teeth.
+The silver & gold are in a separate pile, along with bits removed from jewelry and teeth.
 Thordek takes these items to sell and divide the proceeds later.

 Skeeve finds a mage's guild certificate of membership made out to "Conjurer Vormoth", good until 1505dy.
 Skeeve takes this.
-Being a self-taught wizard, he has never heard of the guild, but figures that being able to pass himslelf off as a member may come in handy.
+Being a self-taught wizard, he has never heard of the guild, but figures that being able to pass himself off as a member may come in handy.

 Thu'fir finds the wizards staff and gives it to Skeeve.
 Amongst the other things until Skeeve can take a look at everything.
 Everyone